spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 auth_backends.1 = rabbit_auth_backend_internal
 ```

+1. Alignment Analysis
+Yes, the remote host's rabbitmq.conf aligns with your Shovel configuration.

+The Shovel connection string you configured on the source host matches every TLS security requirement and authentication setting configured on this remote host.

+2. Key Configuration Matches
+Port & Protocol (amqps://...:5671): The remote host exposes TLS on listeners.ssl.default = 5671, matching your Shovel URI.

+X.509 Peer Verification: The remote host enforces ssl_options.verify = verify_peer and ssl_options.fail_if_no_peer_cert = true.
+Your Shovel URI explicitly passes matching query parameters (verify=verify_peer).

+External Authentication (auth_mechanism=external): The remote host enables auth_mechanisms.3 = EXTERNAL, allowing the Shovel client to authenticate via its X.509 client certificate rather than a username/password.

+Username Mapping (ssl_cert_login_from = common_name): The remote host extracts the Common Name (CN) from your client certificate (client_certificate.pem) and uses it as the RabbitMQ username.
+In your Shovel URI (amqps://pdp-shovel-1@...), the CN inside client_certificate.pem must be pdp-shovel-1.

+TLS Versioning: The remote host restricts connections to ssl_options.versions.1 = tlsv1.2, which modern Erlang OTP releases support out of the box.

+1. Critical Gotchas to Check

+User Permissions on Remote Host:

+Because ssl_cert_login_from = common_name translates the login name to pdp-shovel-1, you must ensure a user named pdp-shovel-1 exists in the remote RabbitMQ internal database with full write/declare permissions on the target vhost (/):

+Intermediate CA Chains:
+The remote config explicitly sets ssl_options.depth = 2.
+Ensure that the CA bundle configured in your Shovel URI (pdp-shovel-1.ca-bundle) includes the complete certificate authority chain leading up to the root CA.

+SNI Matching:

+Your Shovel URI specifies server_name_indication=pdp-shovel-2.
+The SAN (Subject Alternative Name) or CN in the remote server's certificate (public.crt.pem) must match pdp-shovel-2 or the TLS handshake will fail verification.

 We now have a client that trust the server and uses the server CA certificates, verifies server, checks that the server present a certificate with our configured SNI in CN of the sertificate.
 Shovel is configured with AMQPS, SSL/TLS towards the server.
 Forcing the client to only accept a server with a certificate from the trust and a matching SNI.